-The Group's long-lived assets, excluding goodwill, are reviewed for impairment in accordance with FASB ASC Topic 360, "Property, Plant and Equipment" (formerly SFAS No. 144, "Accounting for the Impairment or Disposal of Long-lived Assets"), whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+The Group's long-lived assets, excluding goodwill, are reviewed for impairment in accordance with FASB ASC Topic 360, "Property, Plant and Equipment", whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Impairment exists when the carrying amount of the asset exceeds the aggregate future undiscounted cash flows expected to be generated by the asset.
 The impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the asset.
-In the years ended December 31, 2009 and 2008, the Company recorded \$3,363 and \$2,820 impairment loss, respectively, in operating expenses, primarily related to the fixed assets of its Irish facility.
-No impairment loss was recorded on these assets in the year ended December 31, 2007.
-See Notes 1.c, 1.d and 1.e.
+In the years ended December 31, 2010, 2009 and 2008, the Company recorded \$2,719, \$3,363 and \$2,820 impairment loss, respectively, in operating expenses, primarily related to the fixed assets of its Irish facility.
+See Note 1.c.